ckan/ckanext-validation/README.md

     paster validation run -c ../ckan/development.ini -s '{"fq":"res_format:XLSX"}'

+### Data validation reports

+The extension provides two small utilities to generate a global report with all the current data validation reports:

+	paster validation report -c /path/to/ckan/ini

+	paster validation report-full -c /path/to/ckan/ini

+Both commands will print an overview of the total number of datasets and tabular resources, and a breakdown of how many have a validation status of success, failure or error.
+Additionally they will create a CSV report. `paster validation report` will create a report with all failing resources, including the following fields:

+* Dataset name
+* Resource id
+* Resource URL
+* Status
+* Validation report URL

+`paster validation report-full` will add a row on the output CSV for each error found on the validation report (limited to ten occurrences of the same error type per file).
+So the fields in the generated CSV report will be:

+* Dataset name
+* Resource id
+* Resource URL
+* Status
+* Error code
+* Error message

+In both cases you can define the location of the output CSV passing the `-o` or `--output` option:

+	paster validation report-full -c /path/to/ckan/ini -o /tmp/reports/validation_full.csv

 Check the command help for more details:

-	paster validation run -c ../ckan/development.ini --help
+	paster validation --help

 	Usage: paster validation [options] Utilities for the CKAN data validation extension

     Usage:
         paster validation init-db
             Initialize database tables

         paster validation run [options]

             Start asynchronous data validation on the site resources.
 If no options are provided it will run validation on all resources of the supported formats (`ckanext.validation.formats`).
 You can
             specify particular datasets to run the validation on their resources.
 You can also pass arbitrary search parameters to filter the selected datasets.

-	Utilities for the CKAN data validation extension
+         paster validation report [options]

+            Generate a report with all current data validation reports.
+This will print an overview of the total number of tabular resources and a breakdown of how many have a validation status of success, failure or error.
+Additionally it will create a CSV report with all failing resources, including the following fields:
+                * Dataset name
+                * Resource id
+                * Resource URL
+                * Status
+                * Validation report URL

+          paster validation report-full [options]

+            Generate a detailed report.
+This is similar to the previous command but on the CSV report it will add a row for each error found on the validation report (limited to ten occurrences of the same error type per file).
+So the fields in the generated CSV report will be:

+                * Dataset name
+                * Resource id
+                * Resource URL
+                * Status
+                * Error code
+                * Error message

 	Options:
 	  -h, --help            show this help message and exit -v, --verbose
 	  -c CONFIG, --config=CONFIG
 							Config file to use.
 	  -f FILE_PATH, --file=FILE_PATH
 							File to dump results to (if needed)
 	  -y, --yes             Automatic yes to prompts.
 Assume "yes" as answer to all prompts and run non-interactively
+	  -r RESOURCE_ID, --resource=RESOURCE_ID
+							 Run data validation on a particular resource (if the format is suitable).
+It can be defined multiple times.
+							Not to be used with -d or -s
 	  -d DATASET_ID, --dataset=DATASET_ID
 							 Run data validation on all resources for a particular dataset (if the format is suitable).
 You can use the dataset id or name, and it can be defined multiple times.
-Not to be used with -d or -s
+Not to be used with -r or -s
 	  -s SEARCH_PARAMS, --search=SEARCH_PARAMS
 							Extra search parameters that will be used for getting the datasets to run validation on.
 It must be a JSON